WillHTam/bitcoin-streamer-lstm/readme.md

 ## TODO:
 - Add Firebase DB to save previous values, accuracy, etc.
 - Tune hyperparameters and features for XGBoost
-- Implement DMatrix for XGBoost and model saving for Keras
+- Implement Pickling for SKLearn, DMatrix for XGBoost, and model saving for Keras
-- Replace Random Forest with ARIMA
+- Replace Random Forest with ARIMA?

+## Production:
+- Host Processor on different server
+- Run weight processing with Go / Java
+- Use HTTPS
+- Use PGP